kristinadengland/resume/index.md

 ## Volunteer Work
 ### Companies Taskforce at Teach Access
 2019-Present
-- Volunteer on the companies taskforce with a focus on the Accessibility Skills Hiring Toolkit.
+- Volunteer on the Companies Taskforce with a focus on the Accessibility Skills Hiring Toolkit.
-- Faciliated the incorporation of interview questions into the toolkit.
+- Facilitated the incorporation of interview questions into the toolkit.
 - Converted the original PDF version of the toolkit into [GitHub pages](https://teachaccess.github.io/accessibility-skills-hiring-toolkit/) to ensure the content was accessible, translatable, and maintainable.

 ## Academic Education